exxeleron/enterprise-components/components/eodMng/README.md

 - `host` - process name (defined in system configuration file) of the `eodMng` process
 - `state` - state of `eodMng` process
 - `syncDate` - date of next synchronization / end of day processing
-- `timeStamp` - timestamp of the last status update from given host
+- `timeStamp` - timestamp of the last state update from given host
 - `db` - path to `hdb`
 - `current` [boolean] - true indicates that this host is a current process
 - `cold` [boolean] - true indicates that host is in cold standby (no `eodMng` process running)